If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 How to properly use magnesium for muscle soreness?

-Can magnesium prevent muscle soreness if I take it before exercise?
+Can magnesium prevent muscle soreness if taken before exercise?

 Yes, and it is indeed one of the most effective strategies.
 Studies show that taking magnesium 2 hours before exercise can significantly reduce the intensity of muscle soreness.
 This is particularly true for heavy weightlifting sessions or eccentric efforts.